-Simple steps to fix Windows 10 time zone change issues
+How can I fix Windows 10 time zone change issues?

 1. Boot the system in Safe Mode

-Booting your system in Safe Mode helps fixing both these issues — whether you are getting an error message or the time zone changes back to the initial one by itself.
+Booting your system in Safe Mode helps fix both these issues — whether you are getting an error message or the time zone changes back to the initial one.

 2. Change Date and Time using the command prompt

-- Type the word date in and hit Enter
+- Type the command below and hit Enter:

-- Now you enter the date manually using a mm-dd-yy format > press Enter
+- Now, you enter the date manually using the mm-dd-yy format and press Enter.

 3. Check the system for corrupted files